All Episodes

 She wants us to believe that she's wandering around, walking around, whatever she does.

-She doesn't do much public appearance, or many public appearances.
+She doesn't do much public appearance or many public appearances.

 And whenever she does them, they're always small and they're tightly controlled and managed.

-And I would go so far as to say that at even in the audience of these things, there are professionals, maybe even members of the Clinton campaign team, or certainly people they have hired to ask her questions directly related to whatever agenda item she wants to promote that day.
+And I would go so far as to say that even in the audience of these things, there are professionals, maybe even members of the Clinton campaign team, or certainly people they have hired to ask her questions directly related to whatever agenda items she wants to promote that day.

 I don't think they let her go out there and randomly answer questions from people.